sftcd/openssl/esnistuff/design.md

 go into some tools or utils directory, not sure yet.
 Lastly, this does allow private key re-use, just in case that may be needed, but we should decide if that could be removed, which seems safer in general.

+#### Server test script

+The [testserver.sh](./testserver.sh) script starts an ``openssl s_server`` and listens for connections.
+The ``usage()`` from that script is:

+			$ ./testserver -h
+			Running ./testserver.sh at 20181204-125134
+			./testserver.sh [-cHpsdnlvhK] - try out encrypted SNI via openssl s_server -H means serve that hidden server
+			  -d means run s_server in verbose mode
+			  -v means run with valgrind
+			  -n means don't trigger esni at all
+			  -c [name] specifices a covername that I'll accept as a clear SNI (NONE is special) -p [port] specifices a port (default: 443)
+			  -K to generate server keys
+			  -h means print this

+			The following should work:
+			    ./testserver.sh -c example.com -H foo.example.com
+			To generate keys, set -H/-c as required:
+			    ./testserver.sh -K

+There's not yet any ESNI code there really.
+Coming soon though:-)

+#### ``s_server`` modifications

+TBD

 ### APIs